kcartlidge/nodice/README.md

 ## Examples

-The *tonic-example.js* file has been removed as being too complex to follow with stubbed modules etc.

-There is however an *example* folder which contains a trivial but demonstrative example:
+The *tonic-example.js* file has been removed as being too complex to follow with stubbed modules etc. There is however an *example* folder which contains a trivial but demonstrative example and whose code is simple and instructive:

 ``` sh
 npm run example